brookshelley/brookshelley.github.com/books.md

     This book was such a lovely combination of melanchholy feelings, and slightly obsessive lesbian love.
 I loved all of the Abe references.

+58. **Fried Green Tomatoes at the Whistle Stop Cafe** – Fannie Flagg

+    This was very much like a long conversation with an old woman in the south, like say, a grandma.
+I had a great time reading this, but there was a long, slow burn until I was crying, from my intitial "meh, this is ok."

 ## Footnotes